What to Do When Pulled Over by Police: A Helpful Guide

 The process to properly handle getting pulled over begins as soon as you see the flashing lights in your rear view mirror.

 You need to safely (but as quickly as possible) get over to the side of the road where you and the police officer are out of harm’s way.
 That starts by making your way over to the right side of the road.
+Never turn left to pull into a parking lot or side street.
+By doing so, you put yourself and the officer in danger of being hit.
 The last thing you want is to get into a car accident.
+Additionally, you could be issued another ticket for reckless driving by turning left instead of right.

 2. Turn the Car Off